-Currently multiple sources of agricultural data exist and there is clear potential for data aggregation along with the additional value this can bring in monitoring new CAP indicators.
+Overall, it is clear that currently multiple sources of agricultural data now exist and there is clear potential for data aggregation along with the additional value this can bring in monitoring new CAP indicators.
 A crucial parameter is to achieve increased, large-scale, penetration and utilisation of such technologies in order to also be utilized for CAP monitoring and evaluation.
-However, it is important to ensure from an early stage that the new monitoring approaches should not end up being seen as a form of surveillance introduced to penalise farmers more easily for noncompliance.
+However, it is important to ensure from an early stage that the new monitoring approaches should not end up being seen as a form of surveillance introduced to penalise farmers more easily for non-compliance.
 It is crucial to the new monitoring approaches to be utilized in order to inform and guide farmers and interested parties on their performance connected to the CAP rules and objectives as well as providing them a better decision making with less bureaucracy.